Silanes

 ECHA Biocidal Products Committee Recommends Non-approval of Active Substance Poly(dimethyloctadecyl[3-(trihydroxysilyl)propyl]ammonium Chloride) for Product Type 7

-ECHA's Biocidal Products Committee has recommended the non-approval of a key polymer active substance for use in film preservatives (PT 7) due to critical data gaps and unproven efficacy.
-Manufacturers using this substance in coatings or construction materials must prepare for a market exit and transition to approved alternatives as regulatory non-approval becomes finalized.
+ECHA has recommended the non-approval of a polymeric active substance for film preservatives due to critical data gaps and unproven efficacy.
+Manufacturers of coatings and construction materials must initiate a transition to approved alternatives to avoid market disruption as the non-approval is finalized.

 echa.europa.euEuropean UnionEuropean Union